 - Encourage use of Kaplan tools and resources

 - Encourage commitment to Focused Review Tests assigned by semester

 - Encourage commitment to test remediation after Focus and Integrated Tests.
 Discuss methods to remediation in courses (written analysis, tracking weak content areas, focused/quality time spent remediating)

 - Be available to meet with advisees to discuss test scores, study plans, and available resources

 - Integrate teaching/learning strategies in course and clinical that promote critical thinking and content application

 - Build NCLEX practice questions into evaluation methods (i.e. exams, lectures)

 - Work with and serve on the Test Committee (EDC)

 - Develop a specific study plan for test preparation and adhere to it

-- Commit to completing Focused Review Tests in preparation for Integrated Proctored Tests at the end of semester.
+- Commit to completing Focused Review Assessments in preparation for Integrated Proctored Tests at the end of semester.